What is a Health Coach?

-In the simplest terms, we at Health Coach Institute define a Health Coach as:
+At Health Coach Institute, we define a holistic Health Coach as:

 A trained professional who is passionate about healthy living in every area of life, and wants to help others make that commitment to healthy living, too.